-Want to know the best tips for exploring Ushuaia, Argentina, before or after your Antarctica expedition?
+Want to know what to do in Ushuaia, Argentina, for two days before or after your Antarctica expedition?
 Ushuaia, a tiny mountain town located at the southernmost tip of Argentina, offers a number of unique adventure and dining options.
 Despite being known as Fin Del Mundo, the “End of the World”, this gateway to Antarctica has a number of highlights not to be missed.
-Here’s how to maximize two days in this scenic hamlet.
+Use this two-day Ushuaia, Argentina, itinerary to maximize your time in this scenic hamlet.
+If you are nervous about crossing the Drake Passage to Antarctica, I’ve got you covered.

 TIP: To take advantage of the stunning mountain scenery surrounding Ushuaia, Argentina, request a window seat on your flights to capture the gorgeous landscapes and Beagle Channel during take off and landing.